NietoDeveloper/BogotaCityTributte/README.md

 es

 Overview
 A simple, lightweight website built with vanilla JavaScript, CSS, and HTML.
-No frameworks or dependencies required.
+No frameworks or dependenc Features
-Features

 Responsive design